tombetthauser/fullstack-faqs/README.md

 Notice the insane memory usage of process vmmem, if you are seeing this, this most likely means that WSL is being allocated too much virtual memory; so while this much memory is not actually being dedicated to any real process, it is marked as being consumed as far as the Windows kernel is concerned.

 To fix this, you will first want to note the amount of memory your system has.
-After you have done this, create a .wslconfig file in your home user directory, i.e. C:\\User\\<You>.
+After you have done this, create a .wslconfig file in your home user directory, i.e. C:\\User\\[YOUR_USERNAME].
 Inside of that file, include the following

 ```
 [wsl2]